-Today: Don’t engage obstacles coming from darkness – from the I Ching
+Today: Don’t let inferior elements of your personality gain a foothold – from the I Ching

 Read the text from Richard Wilhelm's translation of the I Ching